 Local Workforce Development Boards (Boards) must be aware of the following:

-The first step in the Trade Adjustment Assistance (TAA) petition process is to determine whether to file a petition.
+The first step in the TAA petition process is to determine whether to file a petition.
 The following questions are designed to help in making the decision:

 Did the company shift production or services to a foreign country?